ADA-research/Sparkle/Examples/parallel_portfolio_runtime.md

-### Example usage of Sparkle for parallel algorithm portfolio
+# Use Sparkle for a parallel algorithm portfolio with runtime objective
-### The example illustrates the use of a decision algorithm and measures runtime performance
+The example illustrates the use of a decision algorithm and measures runtime performance

 ## Initialise the Sparkle platform